kubanecxxx/matrix-digital-clock/README.md

 Firmware
 ----

-Firmware is based on [ChibiOS](http://www.chibios.org) embedded operating system
+Firmware is based on [ChibiOS](http://www.chibios.org) embedded operating system.
+I use CMake build system so I have fork of the ChibiOS in my repositories.
+You can use mine version of ChibiOS with this specific commit:

+`ccb51e8f5e04b7aec1c0fe87b7e3d1dd5d634bb4`

+You will probably need to adjust path in [CMakeLists.txt](fw/CMakeLists.txt) to the right ChibiOS directory.

+Or you can use original ChibiOS version 3 with its Makefile and use the configuration from my [CMakeLists.txt](fw/CMakeLists.txt) to adjust original ChibiOS Makefile.

 Build
 ----